ThoHiller/nmr-nucleus/README.md

 7. `kde` kernel density estimator (get it from [FEX](https://de.mathworks.com/matlabcentral/fileexchange/14034-kernel-density-estimator)) (<span style="color:green">optional; not needed for R2023b and newer</span>)
 8. `imagescnan` (get it from [FEX](https://de.mathworks.com/matlabcentral/fileexchange/20516-imagescnan-m-v2-1-aug-2009)) (<span style="color:green">optional; only needed for the 2D inversion</span>)

 If you do not have the Optimization or Statistics toolboxes then not all features are available (especially parts of the joint inversion).
-However, the general functionality of obtaining relaxation time distributions (RTDs) form NMR relaxometry data is of course working.
+However, the general functionality of obtaining relaxation time distributions (RTDs) from NMR relaxometry data is of course working.

 ### Operating System

-I tested it successfully under Windows 7 (64bit) and 10 (64bit) with Matlab R2016b and newer.
-Always with the latest version of the GUI Layout Toolbox (current version is afaik v2.3.6)
+I tested it successfully under Windows 7 (64bit), 10 (64bit)  and 11 (64bit) with Matlab R2016b and newer.
+Always with the latest version of the GUI Layout Toolbox (current version is afaik v2.4.1 but I used v2.3.9)

 **NOTE:** So far I did not test anything on Linux or a Mac.
 If you get it to work on either of the two systems (which it basically should I guess) please let me know.